Skip to content

 Fish Conditions

-Otherwise the fish needs to be wild and free swimming.
+Obviously, the fish needs to be wild and free swimming.
 Penned or netted fish can’t count towards a world record.
-Other than that you need to be following the law in the area you are spearfishing.
+Other than that, you need to be following the law in the area you are spearfishing.
 The diver needs to shoot a healthy fish.
 That means it cannot be mutilated or damaged by other fish or another diver.
 The minimum weight to be considered a record is 10 pounds or 4.5 Kilograms for saltwater species.
 Freshwater species need to be a minimum of five pounds, or 2.3 Kilograms.
 You can enter any legal game species.

 Fish Weight Requirements